 Compound - or compounding interest, is interest that is paid on both the principal - the money you have - and also on any previous interest this principal amount has earned.
 It most commonly appears when people reinvest the interest they get, back into the original investment or principal.
 Basically, compound interest is earning interest on interest.

 So, let’s say you have a $1000 investment and earn 10% interest on it in the first year, and then that interest is reinvested into the original investment.
 In the second year, you would earn interest on both the original investment and the interest, so you earn a further 10% on the whole sum of $1100.
 Over time, compound interest will make much more money than simple interest -which is interest earned on the original amount only.

 So, why not start thinking about how you can use compound interest to your advantage?
 Talk to your financial provider or seek financial advice.

 Now… what am I going to do with all these potatoes?

-How to work out compound interest on your savings
+How to work out compound interest

 The easiest way to work out how much compound interest you could earn on your savings, is to use an online compound interest calculator, that can do it for you.

 If you’re interested in using compound interest to help your savings grow, then the sooner you start, the better.
 That’s because, like any good snowball, the earlier it starts rolling, the more snow it will collect along the way.